camunda/camunda/qa/cleanup-performance-tests/README.md

 cleanup in terms of duration given a static data set.

 The tests first execute the import from the engine but don't assert a duration for it.
-Afterwards the cleanup is performed and it's duration is checked to be below/equal of a certain limit configured in [properties file](./src/test/resources/static-cleanup-test.properties)
+Afterwards the cleanup is performed and its duration is checked to be below/equal of a certain limit configured in the [properties file](./src/test/resources/static-cleanup-test.properties).

 ## Execute Optimize Cleanup Performance Tests